apache/dolphinscheduler/docs/en_US/EasyScheduler-FAQ.md

 ----

-## Q: Escheduler-grpc gives an error
+## Q: dolphinscheduler-grpc gives an error

 A: Execute in the root directory: mvn -U clean package assembly:assembly -Dmaven.test.skip=true , then refresh the entire project